Home/Nutritional Comparison

 Fermented Taro

-Rich in dietary fiber, which aids in maintaining healthy bowel movements and can help manage weight.
+Rich in dietary fiber, which helps in maintaining bowel regularity and preventing constipation.

 Alexanders